 - 5 cups old-fashioned rolled oats

-- 2 cups raw, unsalted sunflower seeds (or any raw, unsalted seeds or nuts)
+- 2 cups sunflower seeds or any raw, unsalted seeds or nuts

 - Preheat oven to 350F.

-- Spread the mixture in an even layer on a large baking sheet and bake for about 40 to 50 minutes or until the moisture is gone and the granola is golden, toasted, and slightly crunchy, stirring every 10 minutes.
+- Spread in an even layer on a large baking sheet and bake for about 40 to 50 minutes, or until the moisture is gone and the granola is golden, toasted, and slightly crunchy, stirring every 10 minutes.